 Word of mouth remains the most effective way to raise awareness of your brand.
 By improving services, you can leave a strong impression on clients and help them leave your premises satisfied.
 This way, they will speak positively about their experience with you, encouraging others to come by and try it for themselves.

 One great way to achieve this is by placing ADA compliant signs.
 Not only does this help you stay in keeping with regulations but making use of custom ADA signs will also tell your clients that you are in tune with their needs.
+For instance, placing elevator ADA signage in your facility can help visitors to navigate with ease.
 Ultimately, your business will come off as one that cares for its customers.

 Did you know more than 2.5 million people all over America are considered legally blind?
 These include seniors, who may experience weak eyesight.
 These are people who would forever be grateful for signage that helps them make their way through any location.

 In a nutshell, the guidelines make it so your signage is highly accessible to the visually impaired.
-Thus, the requirements call for the use of contrast, tactile elements (such as Braille), optimal font sizes and font types, and more.
+Thus, the requirements call for the use of contrast, tactile elements (such as Custom Braille Signs), optimal font sizes and font types, and more.
 Here are some things to keep in mind before you have your custom ADA signs created:

 Of course, just because your signs are compliant with regulations does not mean that they cannot be appealing.
 In fact, they present an opportunity for you to push your brand and its story forward.
 Here are some ideas you can take advantage of when planning your brand-friendly and appealing ADA signs: